 This type of service provides employees with diet, lifestyle and fitness sessions on a consistent timeline while incentivizing them to follow the advice and guidelines.
 This will increase awareness enabling employees to make better choices in these areas.

 An innovative self-funded plan can be an excellent way to get control of one of the biggest expenses employers face.
 It makes sense for employers to consider this option.
 The trick is to implement complementary win-win tools that help the employer and employees!

 Now it’s your turn!
 Are you working with clients to mitigate costs through self-funded programs?
 What strategies do you find effective?
-Comment below or email me at email@example.com.
+Comment below or email us at firstname.lastname@example.org.